 Chemical tarnish removers that are commonly found on the counters at jewelry stores in the form of dips can remove tarnish very quickly.
 These chemical dips will remove all the tarnish in the most difficult to reach spaces, however, sometimes they can make the surface of the metal more prone to tarnish than it was originally.
 Midas Tarnish Off is a tarnish removing dip that instantly removes tarnish from silver.
 We recommended polishing the piece with a final polishing compound after using it to restore the surface of the metal and prevent a faster rate of tarnish from occurring.

 These are just a few of the products available to help resist and remove tarnish.
 There are several other methods and processes out there.
 Need a little guidance?
-Give the Rio technical support team a call and they’ll help you find the best solution for your work.
+Give the Rio Tech Team a call and they’ll help you find the best solution for your work.